 - [data] the actual data value represented by the bar, pie slice, or line data point. - [data format] as above but with an explicit format specification.
 The format part is an actual number formatting designation.
-It can be a standard C-like format string such as %f, %f6.2, %d, etc. or "D", "I" or "\$" to cause formatting using the current Locale of the chart canvas object.
-"D" formats as a decimal number, "I" as an integer, and "\$" as currency. - [label] the data name. - [percent] for piecharts, the percentage represented by an individual pie slice. - [percent1] same as [percent] but displayed to 1 decimal point.

-Note that if ValueFormat is set to null no text will be displayed.
-Note also that if the text doesn't fit totally inside a barchart bar or a piechart slice, it will NOT be displayed.
+It can be a standard C-like format string such as %f, %f6.2, %d, etc. or D, I or \$ to cause formatting using the current Locale of the chart canvas object.
+D formats as a decimal number, I as an integer, and \$ as currency. - [label] the data name. - [percent] for pie charts, the percentage represented by an individual pie slice. - [percent1] same as [percent] but displayed to 1 decimal point.
+If ValueFormat is set to null, no text will be displayed.
+If the text doesn't fit totally inside a bar chart bar or a pie chart slice, it will not be displayed. - X3D: 0

-• X3D: 0

-If non-zero this sets the amount of "shadow" or 3D effect in the X (horizontal) direction.
+If non-zero, this sets the amount of "shadow" or 3D effect in the X (horizontal) direction.
 A typical setting might be ".3in".
-See Y3D as well.
-Barcharts are drawn as 3D bars when either X3D or Y3D are non-zero.
+Bar charts are drawn as 3D bars when either X3D or Y3D are non-zero.

-XFont: {size:8, face:'Arial', bold:false, italic:false, color:'black', angle:0} This is the font used to annotate the X axis along the bottom of barcharts and line graphs.
-Note that for Vertical barcharts and Line charts you can specify a rotation angle for the text in the range of -90 to 90 degrees.
+- XFont: {size:8, face:'Arial', bold:false, italic:false, color:'black', angle:0} This is the font used to annotate the X-axis along the bottom of bar charts and line graphs.
+Note that for vertical bar charts and line charts you can specify a rotation angle for the text in the range of -90 to 90 degrees. - Y3D: 0

-• Y3D: 0

-If non-zero this sets the amount of "shadow" or 3D effect in the Y (vertical) direction.
+If non-zero, this sets the amount of "shadow" or 3D effect in the Y (vertical) direction.
 A typical setting might be ".1in".
-See X3D as well.
-Barcharts are drawn as 3D bars when either X3D or Y3D are non-zero.
-Piecharts are drawn as 3D using only Y3D.

-YFont: {size:8, face:'Arial', bold:false, italic:false, color:'black'} This is the font used to annotate the Y axis along the left side of barcharts and line graphs.
+Bar charts are drawn as 3D bars when either X3D or Y3D are non-zero.
+Pie charts are drawn as 3D using only Y3D. - YFont: {size:8, face:'Arial', bold:false, italic:false, color:'black'} This is the font used to annotate the Y-axis along the left side of bar charts and line graphs.